article

 Introduction

-In this article, we’ll focus on a customer part of the Value Proposition Canvas, explain how to analyze your customers, and provide you with a list of questions for better research.
+In this article, we’ll focus on a customer part of the value proposition canvas, explain how to analyze your customers, and provide a list of questions for better research.

-The Value Proposition Canvas is a tool designed to help create products that users really need and want.
-It is a way to organize and structure information about users and customers and map it onto meeting these needs, solving pains, and delivering expected benefits.
+The value proposition canvas is a tool designed to help create products that users really need and want.
+It is a way to organize and structure information about users and customers and map it to meet these needs, solve pains, and deliver expected benefits.

 The canvas consists of two main blocks: